 The rule of 25 is a way to calculate how much money you need for (early) retirement.
 That amount is 25 times your expected expenses in retirement.

 The multiply by 25 rule is a great way to know exactly how much money you need for early retirement or financial independence.
+This is your guideline on how to invest for retirement.

 How Does The Rule Of 25 Work?